Thanks for visiting my site. Below you can learn about my professional background, academic background, and how Scholaris helps you succeed.

-How We Help You Reach Your Goals
+How I Help You Reach Your Goals

 After directing a Center for Latin American Studies, teaching at American and Middle Eastern universities, publishing widely in a second language, and collaborating over decades with international scholars, I founded Scholaris to help academics publish their research in English.
 I offer an exceptionally professional, personalized, and supportive service.

-Setting The Standard for Academic Editing
+Setting the Standard for Academic Editing

 - Ph.D.
 (1994) and M.Phil.
 (1987) from Yale University.
 Cornell B.A.